 For sample gases under positive pressure, the user must provide a means of controlling the inlet pressure between 5-30 psig.

-For sample gases under atmospheric or slightly negative pressure, an external pump is necessary to push the sample through the sensor housing.
-Generally, when using a low voltage DC pump, no pressure regulation is necessary but a flow control device is recommended; a flow meter upstream of analyzer is recommended to ensure that the sample flow is adequate and steady.
+For sample gases under atmospheric or slightly negative pressure, an optional integral sampling pump or an external pump is necessary to push the sample through the sensor housing.
+Generally, when using a low voltage DC pump, no pressure regulation or flow control device is involved.
+However, a flow meter upstream of analyzer is recommended to ensure that the sample flow is adequate and steady.